KC-software-en/PaymentIntegration/README.md

 1. Go to Apps & Credentials [here](https://developer.paypal.com/dashboard/applications/sandbox).
 1. Create a REST API application, PaymentIntegration, for example.
 1. Save PaymentIntegration's client ID & client secret as PAYPAL_CLIENT_ID, PAYPAL_CLIENT_SECRET (without quotation marks) to a .env file in the root directory according to [this](https://developer.paypal.com/studio/checkout/standard/getstarted?backend=python#setup-dev-environment) resource.
-1. Assign the PayPal mode as PAYPAL_MODE=sandbox in a .env where 'live' is only for production.

 1. Go to Sandbox test accounts [here](https://developer.paypal.com/dashboard/accounts)
 1. Create business & personal sandbox accounts.